devlog42/qtgrid/.github/CONTRIBUTING.md

 ## Documentation

-As for the documentation, there is the [Documentation Homepage][8] on GitHub and the API is a subset of that.
+As for the documentation, there is the [documentation homepage][8] on GitHub and the API is a subset of that.

 If it's only about the API, you don't have to worry about the homepage.
 You can regenerate the API if necessary by executing the *mkapi.sh* script in the *docs-source/* folder.
 The output is written to *docs/api/*.

+    $ cd docs-source
+    $ bash mkapi.sh

 Within the docstrings, reStructuredText is used.
 Here is a general example: